 In a 1995 video of Mayan refugees in Chiapas, México, fleeing paramilitary violence in their villages and walking into the mountains, an amateur videographer asks an elder in Spanish, “Grandfather, where are you going?”
 The old man answers, “Here.
 We are going.”
 The place – the current relationship – is the here and now; so is the movement.
-The destination isn’t as important as the transformation; the future cannot be known.
+The destination isn’t as important as the transformative action; the future cannot be known.

 Aboriginal concepts of time also extend to ways of learning, teaching, and knowing.
-In Aboriginal societies, learning is conceptualized as interconnected spirals.
+In Indigenous societies, learning is conceptualized as interconnected spirals.
 These learning spirals are non-linear, extending throughout the lifetime of the learner and including experiences that happened before birth.
 Learning is lifelong and not located only in the present.

 Ways of Knowing

 Worldviews are closely connected to ways of knowing.
-How Aboriginal peoples come to know and understand the world around them creates a body of knowledge that is expressed in science, political systems, economic systems, and artistic expression such as drumming, dancing, writing, or other storytelling (storytelling can include pictographs, petroglyphs, wampum belts, crested blankets, totem poles, winter counts, or the sides of a painted tipi).
+How Indigenous peoples come to know and understand the world around them creates a body of knowledge that is expressed in science, political systems, economic systems, and artistic expression such as drumming, dancing, writing, or other storytelling (storytelling can include pictographs, petroglyphs, wampum belts, crested blankets, totem poles, winter counts, or the sides of a painted tipi).
 There are many nations, and therefore many worldviews.
-There are, however, some common themes that run across most Aboriginal worldviews, characterized by the concept of the circle, interconnectedness, connection to place, and the four Rs (respect, reciprocity, responsibility, and relationships).
-Aboriginal worldviews are also characterized by a belief in the power of creating harmony: by creating a positive shared mind with all of creation, and honouring one’s connection to all other sacred beings within creation, one creates “power with,” as opposed to the concept of “power over.”
+There are, however, some common themes that run across most Indigenous worldviews, characterized by the concept of the circle, interconnectedness, connection to place, and the four Rs (respect, reciprocity, responsibility, and relationships).
+Indigenous worldviews are also characterized by a belief in the power of creating harmony: by creating a positive shared mind with all of creation, and honouring one’s connection to all other sacred beings within creation, one creates “power with,” as opposed to “power over.”
 The four Rs are honoured daily through experiential interactions with the cosmos, the environment, and other people.
-Through empathy, compassion, and kinship, Aboriginal peoples believe that it is possible to create a harmonious world.
+Through empathy, compassion, and kinship, Indigenous peoples believe that it is possible to create a harmonious world.
 Elders say that words and thoughts have the power to create and change the world.

 Aboriginal worldviews are characterized by a belief that all objectivity is subjectivity – that is, the only thing that humans can really know is themselves.
 First Nations people believe that humans take multiple trips around the medicine wheel; this spiral learning starts with gaining knowledge, continues with using reason, engaging in deep thought, and, finally, being rewarded with insight.
 But each journey around the wheel reveals deeper, different truths.
 Life is about constant transformation and greater self-awareness.
-Within the interrelatedness of Aboriginal worldviews lies a deep and abiding freedom of the individual.
+Thus, within the interrelatedness of Aboriginal worldviews lies a deep and abiding freedom of the individual.